 Appropriate Vaccine Usage

-This tells you the percent of residents that received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This is the percentage of residents who received the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term care residents that required more assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and continence.
-Some would argue that this is a reasonable measure of a patient's well-being.
+This is a measure of the percentage of long-term residents that needed increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and using the bathroom.

 Ability to Keep Residents Mobile

-This is a measure of the percent of long-term residents who retained mobility levels.
+This is a measure of the percentage of long-term stay residents that maintained mobility.

 Short-term Care: Rehospitalizations